d2iq-ps/gs-jupyterhub/README.md

 # DKP Custom Catalog Application: JupyterHub

 Your custom catalog is ready to deploy to DKP.
-Set the namespace to the relevant project, as an environmental variable:
+Set the namespace to the relevant project as an environmental variable:

 ```bash
 export NAMESPACE=[your_namespace]